rossgk2/techblogs/Computer networks.md

   - (To networks).
 Networks that are subnetworks of an ISP's network are allocated a "subsubnet mask" of the ISP's subnet mask.
   - (To hosts).
 A host's IP address is either
   	- Set in a configuration file.
   	- Obtained dynamically from a server via Dynamic Host Configuration Protocol (DHCP).
 In DHCP, messages are sent back and forth between the host and the *DHCP server* associated with the host's network's router to facilitate the requesting and allocating of an IP address.
-  		- [Q: how are messages sent and recieved if IP addresses haven't been established yet?
-A: broadcasting is used.
-Q: How does the DHCP server ensure the one accepting an address is the one requesting it?]
+  		- Q: How are messages sent and recieved if IP addresses haven't been established yet?
+A: Broadcasting is used.
+Q: But then how does the DHCP server ensure the client accepting an address is the one requesting it?
+A: Each client is required to send their MAC addresses when sending a request to the DHCP server and when accepting an offer from the DHCP server.
+The DHCP server can therefore compare the MAC address recieved in the request to the one receieved along with the acceptance of the offer.

 ## Network - control plane